bhisaac/5eFP/5eFP-SRD-V0.1.md

 Whenever you unlock a Magic feature (i.e., Magic I, Magic II, Magic III, etc.), you can choose one of the bard spells you know and replace it with another spell from the bard spell list, which also must be of a level for which you have spell slots.

 ### Spellcasting Ability
 Charisma is your spellcasting ability for your bard spells.
 Your magic comes from the heart and soul you pour into the performance of your music or oration.
 You use your Charisma whenever a spell refers to your spellcasting ability.
-In addition, you use your Charisma modifier when setting the saving throw DC for a bard spell you cast and when making an attack roll with one.
+In addition, you use your CHA when setting the saving throw DC for a bard spell you cast and when making an attack roll with one.

 **Spell save DC** = 8 + your proficiency bonus + CHA